UmutcanKasal/Umutcan_Kasal/README.md

 "'- 👋 Hi, I’m @UmutcanKasal

-👀 I’m interested in Data Engineering and Science
+👀 I’m working as Data Engineering and mostly interested in Cloud technologies.

-🌱 I’m currently learning SQL , Python

 📫 How to reach me https://www.linkedin.com/in/umutcan-kasal/ "